mhcrnl/ogcalc/doc/ogcalc.rst

 file can be opened in Glade, and changed as needed, without needing to touch any code.

 Even signal connection is automated.
-Examine the ``Signals'' tab in the ``Properties'' dialogue box.
+Examine the "Signals" tab in the "Properties" dialogue box.

 The source code is listed below.
 This is the same as the previous listing, but with the following changes: